 Contact: Judy Lin, Senior Managing Attorney, Family Law Programs, JudyL@kcba.org, (206) 267-7023

 The Family Law Programs of the King County Bar Association’s Pro Bono Services promote family safety and equal access to the legal system by assisting domestic violence survivors, children at risk of abuse or neglect, and clients facing barriers to accessing the courts due to language, disability, and other factors.
-The Kinship Care Solutions program provides pro bono representation in nonparental custody actions, and the Self-Help Plus program provides pro se assistance in uncontested dissolutions and parenting plan actions.
+Two intern positions are open.
+One intern position will work with the Family Law Mentor program which provides pro bono representation in contested dissolutions and parenting plan cases.
+The other position will work with the Kinship Care Solutions program which provides pro bono representation in nonparental custody actions, and the Self-Help Plus program which provides pro se assistance in uncontested dissolutions and parenting plan actions.

 - Interview and screen clients for eligibility.

 - Gather factual information regarding a case and assemble relevant documents for potential representation or pro se assistance.